 Hillcrest Conservancy encompasses the area from Acutts Drive in the north and the M13 in the south, the ridge above West Riding, Kassier Road on the west and Ashley Drive on the east, including Springside Nature Reserve, an ecologically critical green lung which runs through Hillcrest Park.

-Springside Nature Reserve, proclaimed in 1948 and flagship of Hillcrest Conservancy, has 20ha of rich biodiversity: forest, grassland and wetland.
+Springside Nature Reserve was proclaimed in 1948 and the flagship of Hillcrest Conservancy, is 20ha of rich biodiversity: forest, grassland and wetland.

 The forested areas provide shelter, nesting sites and food for many bird species; the grassland nurtures a multitude of indigenous wildflowers; and the natural wetland, among the few remaining in KZN, filters the stream, conserves water in droughts and reduces flood damage, whilst sustaining a vital wildlife habitat.

 Springside Nature Reserve was seldom used until the 1980′s when a group of Hillcrest residents, mainly from Rotary and Lions Clubs, Scout Group, Hillcrest Primary and High Schools and the Wildlife Society, formed a Steering Committee to manage the Reserve, backed by Hillcrest Town Board (see footnote for more history of Springside Nature Reserve).
 The current Hillcrest Conservancy voluntary committee, together with eThekwini Department of Natural Resources, continues to ensure the preservation of this valuable natural asset for all to enjoy.

 Apart from the natural beauty of the Reserve itself, Springside Nature Reserve offers:

 - Shady picnic area with braai stands and benches;

 - Kingfisher Centre for environmental activities, including Meetings, Training and Presentations;

 - Easy walks on well maintained and signposted trails;